 Homemade Red Chili Paste by Azlin Bloor of 'Lins Food'

-Enjoy and Happy Cooking & Happy Eating Friends!!
+Happy Cooking & Happy Eating Friends!!

 - 1-2 egg yolks see notes